jython/devguide/pullrequest.rst

 .. warning:: At present, this is not much modified from the CPython base.
    This describes the PR-based process used by CPython on GitHub, which works for Jython in a limited form.
-(You can asubmit a PR, but we export a patch.)
+(You can submit a PR, but we export a patch.)
    The traditional Jython process is based on :doc:`patches submitted to the tracker <patch_hg_jy>`.